skuid/SamplePages/Salesforce_Advanced/Work_Dot_Com_Command_Center/README.md

 Since `orgInit.sh` assigned an alias to our scratch org, we can install Skuid v12.4.9 with this command:
 `sfdx force:package:install -p 04t4A000000YXnLQAW -w 30 -u WDCScratchOrg`

+If you run the script again you'll get a new alias to avoid duplicates.
+These instructions assume you're working with the first instance with alias `WDCScratchOrg`

 ## Use Cases

 ## Employee Wellness Assessment